 Meeting up with other carers at support groups or reading about other people’s experiences might make you think other carers are coping better than you are.
 You may feel guilty you haven’t lived up to your own expectations or those of the person with dementia, or to the expectations you believe other people have of you.
 But remember, there’s no such thing as the ‘perfect carer’, and it’s important not to be too hard on yourself.

 Are you being realistic about what you can achieve?
 If not, can you reduce any of the expectations you have of yourself, or get any more help?

-Sometimes just letting family and friends know how you feel may give them the opportunity to help out.
+Sometimes letting family and friends know how you feel and asking for support may give them the opportunity to help out.

 2. Feeling bad about how you treated the person before they were diagnosed

 Sometimes, carers feel bad about how they behaved towards the person before they were diagnosed with dementia.
 For example, you might have shown feelings of irritation or criticism towards them without realising that they were showing signs of dementia.

 3. Feeling guilty about getting angry or irritated

-If you feel angry and frustrated, you might occasionally have angry outbursts towards the person you’re caring for.
+If you feel angry and frustrated, you might occasionally direct this towards the person you’re caring for.
 Many carers find it hard to forgive themselves in this situation, especially if they have said something hurtful.

-Try to remember that caring can be very stressful, and anger or frustration are natural in this situation.
-Taking some time for yourself to do something that you enjoy – such as reading or cooking – can help to improve these feelings.
-Exercise and relaxation techniques, such as deep breathing, can make you feel happier and less stressed and can relieve your anger and frustration.
+Try to remember that caring can be very stressful, and anger or frustration are natural for everyone in this situation.
+Taking some time for yourself to do something that you enjoy – such as reading or cooking – can help to calm these emotions.
+Exercise and relaxation techniques, such as deep breathing, can make you feel less anxious and less stressed and can relieve your anger and frustration.

 At times when you do find yourself becoming angry or frustrated, it can help to leave the room for a while to allow things to settle.